In this section

 *This work was quoted as “must read” article by faculty of 1000.

 - Everly D and Sharma-Walia N., Sadagopan, S. and Chandran, B. Herpesviruses and Cancer.
-In: Editor; E. Springer Sciences Business Media) In Press.
-Dec.2011).
+In: Editor; E. Springer Sciences Business Media.
+(2011).